chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 let descriptions = map(veggies, toDescription);
 ```

 Now, because I’ve gotten used to this way of doing things, I really enjoy being able to just work with functions like this in general.
-In fact, I like it *so* much that I’d really prefer that if I’m *only* using a given `.match` invocation one place, I could just use `Veggie.match` directly instead of having to do `(veggie) => veggie.match({ ... })`.[^8]
+In fact, I like it *so* much that I’d really prefer that if I’m *only* using a given `.match` invocation one place, I could just use `Veggie.match` directly instead of having to do `(veggie) => veggie.match({ ... })`.[^weird]

 In other words, what if instead of this—